Using data from the StockBrokers.com 2017 Broker Rankings

-Next to commission rates, being able to trade the instrument you want is important.
-TradeStation Securities provides its clients with Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading while Fidelity Investments gives clients access to Stock Trading, Options Trading and Mutual Funds.
-Looking at mutual funds, TradeStation Securities trails Fidelity Investments by 9,291.00 total funds, with Fidelity Investments offering 14391 and TradeStation Securities offering 5100.
-Commission free ETFs also should not be forgotten, with TradeStation Securities falling behind Fidelity Investments, offering 0 commission free etfs compared to Fidelity Investments's 76.
+Trading fees aside, having access to trade what you want is also an important consideration.
+TradeStation Securities supports Stock Trading, Options Trading, Mutual Funds and Futures Trading while Fidelity Investments supports Stock Trading, Options Trading and Mutual Funds.
+As far as mutual funds go, TradeStation Securities trails Fidelity Investments by 8,350.00 total funds, with Fidelity Investments offering 13204 and TradeStation Securities offering 4854.
+And, commission free ETFs deserve a mention, Fidelity Investments offers 91 versus TradeStation Securities's total of 0.

-Lastly, taking a look at popular features and functionality, we can go a bit deeper to really break down the difference of both brokers.
-TradeStation Securities makes virtual trading available to clients, while Fidelity Investments does not.
-Taking a look at mobile trading, Fidelity Investments and TradeStation Securities both have a iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are offered by Fidelity Investments while TradeStation Securities offers none of these.
-On the whole, when it comes to tools, research, and trading on the go, TradeStation Securities finished with awards for Best in Class Platforms & Tools in 2016, while Fidelity Investments came up with Best in Class Platforms & Tools, Best in Class Research and Best in Class Mobile Trading.
+Finally, by looking at the most popular features and offerings of each broker, we can really see the differences between the two.
+Fidelity Investments alongside TradeStation Securities have virtual trading.
+For mobile trading, Both Fidelity Investments and TradeStation Securities offer clients access to an iPhone App, iPad App and Android App.
+Online banking is also used by many clients, and multiple brokerages provide these services.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards at Fidelity Investments while clients at TradeStation Securities can have none of these.
+All things considered, when it comes to platform tools, research, and trading via smartphone, TradeStation Securities finished with awards for Best in Class - Platforms & Tools in 2014, while Fidelity Investments came up with Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Fidelity Investments boasts 4.50 stars versus TradeStation Securities's 3.00 stars.
+Overall, Fidelity Investments comes out on top with 4.50 stars over TradeStation Securities's 3.50 stars.